tfermm/Fermis-cc/README.md

 <h6>Description</h6>
 This lua script is ment to hover over crops and patroll a field.
-When a crop is grown it will break it and replace it.
+When a crop is grown it will break it and replant it.

 <h4>Supported seeds</h4>